 Florida Landscaping Tips

-A warmer-than-average climate and varying rainfall have a huge impact on your lawn’s health.
+When to fertilize your Florida lawn with a warmer-than-average climate and a varying rainfall, all these factors have a significant impact on your lawn’s health.

 One of the biggest perks of being a Floridian is plenty of sunshine all-year-long.
 Rather than months of cold and frost, we see only a few weeks of cooler weather, annually.
 For homeowners, this poses a unique question: Do you know when to fertilize your Florida lawn?